Wills & Trusts

 A trust can begin to distribute property before one passes.
 It will not pass through probate after you pass which can save time and money.

-Do You Need an Attorney to Set Up a Will or Trust?
+Do You Need a St. Petersburg Attorney for Your Will or Trust?

 You do not need an attorney to create a will or a trust, but many people do choose to work with one to ensure that everything is set up correctly.
 If your estate is simple and you don't have children, it might be something you can do on your own.
 If you have significant assets that you want to protect, children to ensure are protected when you leave, or any other complexity, you should put your case in the hands of a reliable attorney.